stefanofa/awesome/TOPICS.md

 *   [chakra-ui/zag](https://github.com/chakra-ui/zag) - Build your design system in React, Solid, Vue or Svelte.
 Powered by finite state machines

-*   [chakra-ui/ark](https://github.com/chakra-ui/ark) - Build high-quality, accessible design systems.
-Works in React, Svelte, Vue, and Solid
+*   [chakra-ui/ark](https://github.com/chakra-ui/ark) - Build scalable design systems with React, Vue, Solid, and Svelte.

 *   [payloadcms/payload](https://github.com/payloadcms/payload) - Payload is the open-source, fullstack Next.js framework, giving you instant backend superpowers.
 Get a full TypeScript backend and admin panel instantly.
 Use Payload as a headless CMS or for building powerful applications.